hwanyong/mcp-debug-tools/README.md

 - `add-breakpoint` - Add breakpoint to specific file and line
 - `remove-breakpoint` - Remove breakpoint from specific file and line
 - `list-breakpoints` - List all breakpoints in workspace
+- `add-breakpoints` - Add multiple breakpoints at once
+- `clear-breakpoints` - Remove all breakpoints or breakpoints from specific files

 #### Debug Control
 - `start-debug` - Start debug session with configuration